 Umbrella business insurance policies aren’t available in conjunction with every type of insurance coverage.
 It isn’t applicable with claims involving errors and omission or professional liability; property insurance; or any expense that has already been covered by an underlying policy.
 For commercial umbrella insurance to be applicable, the business must have current coverage from an appropriate underlying policy, such as general liability insurance.

-King Insurance can examine your business needs and current insurance policies to determine if umbrella coverage is relevant.
+King Insurance Partners can examine your business needs and current insurance policies to determine if umbrella coverage is relevant.
 As a full-service commercial insurance company, our agents create custom policies to fit your business needs and risks.
 We can also help you raise current policy limits for policies that aren’t supplemented with umbrella commercial insurance to make sure your business is aptly protected.

 How Much Umbrella Coverage Is Enough?

 Since lawsuits can be expensive and accidents do happen, you can never be too careful with your coverage options.
-That’s why at King Insurance, our helpful insurance experts will work with the individual needs of your business to find a level of protection that keeps you and your operations secure.
+That’s why at King Insurance Partners, our helpful insurance experts will work with the individual needs of your business to find a level of protection that keeps you and your operations secure.
 We dive deeply into all risks your business may face now and in the future and account for the amount of liability with an appropriate level of liability coverage.
 Commercial Umbrella Insurance is simply an affordable coverage that can help you avoid major losses.
-Protect your business personally and financially with a Commercial Umbrella policy from King Insurance.
+Protect your business personally and financially with a Commercial Umbrella policy from King Insurance Partners.